 \begin{paragraph}{The Massless Electrons Model.} The assumption that, from the ions' point of view, electrons within a plasma are distributed according to the Maxwell-Boltzmann law is justified physically by the observation that the mass ratio between a single electron ($m_e$) and a single ion ($m_i$) is very small: for example, for hydrogen $m_e / m_i$ is roughly $5 \times 10^{-4}$.
 Consequently, the average speed of the electrons is typically much faster than that of the ions, leading to a separation of timescales.
 Moreover, the electron collision frequency can be significant on timescales where ion-ion collisions are negligible \cite[Section 1.9]{Bellan}.
 Therefore, on such timescales, convergence of the electron distribution towards thermal equilibrium is expected, with the rate of this convergence being faster for smaller mass ratio.
-In the \emph{massless electron} regime ($m_e / m_i \to 0$), the electrons are expected to assume the thermal equilibrium distribution essentially instantaneously, resulting in the term $e^\Phi$ in the Poisson-Boltzmann equation.
-The model \eqref{eq:vpme} appears in the physics literature \cite{GurevichPitaevsky75}, including in the modelling of phenomena such as ion-acoustic shocks \cite{BPLT1991, Mason71, SCM} and the expansion of plasma into vacuum \cite{Medvedev2011}.